In-Context Reinforcement Learning via Communicative World Models: Methodology

-The parameters $\phi$ and $\theta$ of both agents are optimized jointly in pre-training.
-The learning objectives are designed to produce an IA that understands the world's dynamics and can communicate that understanding effectively, and a CA that can leverage this communication to solve the task.
+The agents' parameters $\phi,\theta$ are optimized concurrently during pre-training.
+The learning objectives are constructed so as to encourage an IA that captures the world's dynamics and can communicate that knowledge, and a CA that can use that communication to solve the task.